-Spicy Tuna Avocado Toast + Sweet Potato Fries ($16) – from their Weekend menu
+Spicy Avocado Toast + Sweet Potato Fries ($16) – from their Weekend menu

-Sprinkled with fresh mixed greens and a layer of avocado and spicy tuna – this makes for a perfect brunch meal.
+Sprinkled with fresh mixed greens and a layer of avocado – this makes for a perfect brunch meal.
 Light yet fulfilling.

 Also, the Matcha Mayo is my new obsession.
 I wish they could sell this everywhere.